kks32-courses/data-analytics/spark/rdd/intrusion-detection.md

 * Measure the total and mean duration of `normal` and `attack` interactions.
 The state is defined in column 41, and the duration is in column 0.
 Use `aggregate` to do the same.
+* Profile each network interaction type (hint: tag is `x[41]`) in terms of its duration and the counts by the type.
+* Using `combineByKey` evaluate the average duration per-type.

 > Hint for measuring time